Occupational inequality: Inequality in household work and childcare

 Beginning in the 1960s, the U.S. began to experience a significant change in the family division of labor.
 During the past several decades, the contributions of men to household tasks have risen considerably, increasing from about 15% to over 30% of the total housework, whereas the average daily contribution of working, married mothers has decreased by 2 hours.
 Despite these changes, there are still inequalities in the distribution of childcare and housework between men and women.
 Here we discuss several work-family ideologies, the ideology promoted by most American institutions, explanations for why this is the prevailing ideology, and implications of the resulting gendered division of labor.

 Generally, the way in which labor is divided in the home is reflective of the work-family ideologies to which the husband and wife individually subscribe.
 Mary Blair-Loy identifies three of these ideologies: traditional, egalitarian, and transitional.
 The traditional family arrangement is the breadwinner-homemaker model of the 1950s in which women are expected to fully devote themselves to household management and childcare, while their husband's earn the family income.
 The egalitarian arrangement entails that the husband and wife be equally active at home and in the workforce.
 The transitional arrangement allows for both husband and wife to be engaged in the workforce, with the wife taking on the bulk of the homemaking responsibilities.
 Sociologist Arlie Hochschild calls the additional time spent on housework "the second shift" for women.
 Families that adopt the transitional arrangement often utilize full-time, paid childcare because the work of both parents demands long hours, even if the wife works only part-time.

 Although individuals subscribe to varying work-family ideologies, American institutions reflect a gendered division of labor that encourages women to be active in the domestic sphere and men in the workforce.
 There is a stigma associated with women working full-time, especially if they are married or have children, whereas men are expected to work full-time.
 These gender norms are particularly evident on Wall Street where men and women view either the breadwinner-homemaker model or full-time hired childcare as the answer if they choose to have children.
 Stay-at-home wives enable men to devote their time and energy to their careers.
-Even outside of Wall Street, many modern organizations assume that most families employ a traditional ideology although, statistically, this is no longer the norm.
+Even outside of Wall Street, multiple organizations assume that most families employ a traditional ideology although, statistically, this is no longer the norm.